 Under any of these valuation methods, it is important to also normalize earnings by adding back non-essential operational expenses which may include automobiles, pension plans and other expenses that are more personal in nature.
 This will certainly allow for a more accurate analysis of the true profitability of your practice which impacts the value as described above.

 Because the valuation processes can seem highly technical and numbers-heavy, consulting with your CPA, wealth management advisor, or dental attorney is highly recommended.
 In addition, there are a number of forms online that can assist you with calculating and evaluating the various methods of valuation.
-When making a major life decision such as buying or selling a dental practice, having accurate valuations is absolutely critical.
+When making a major life decision such as selling or buying a dental practice, having accurate valuations is absolutely critical.
 Those calculations can become your leverage during the negotiation process, aiding you in your search for the best deal for your money.